 1. The attached interim financial reports were prepared in accordance with accounting standards generally accepted in the Philippines.
-The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial statements for the period ended December 31, 2013.
+The accounting policies and methods of computation followed in these interim financial statements are the same compared with the audited financial statements for the period ended December 31, 2014.
 2. Except as reported in the Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A"), there were no unusual items affecting assets, liabilities, equity, net income or cash flows for the interim period.
 3. There were no material changes in estimates of amounts reported in prior periods that have material effects in the current interim period.
 4. Except as disclosed in the MD&A, there were no other issuances, repurchases and repayments of debt and equity securities.
-5. There were no material events subsequent to March 31, 2014 up to the date of this report that needs disclosure herein.
+5. There were no material events subsequent to March 31, 2015 up to the date of this report that needs disclosure herein.
 6. There were no changes in the composition of the Company during the interim period such as business combination, acquisition or disposal of subsidiaries and long-term investments, restructurings, and discontinuing operations.

-7. There were no changes in contingent liabilities or contingent assets since December 31, 2013.
+7. There were no changes in contingent liabilities or contingent assets since December 31, 2014.
 8. There are no material contingencies and other material events or transactions affecting the current interim period.
 9. There are no known trends, demands, commitments, events or uncertainties that will have a material impact on the Company's liquidity.
 10. There are no known trends, events or uncertainties that have had or that are reasonably expected to have a material favorable or unfavorable impact to the Company.
 11. There is no significant element of income or loss that did not arise from the Company's continuing operations.
 12. There are no known seasonal or cyclical aspects that had a material effect on the financial condition or results of operations for the interim period.
 13. Any material commitments for capital expenditures, the general purpose of such commitments and the expected sources for such expenditures.

-May 24, 2012, ACR or the Parent Company entered into a US\$65 million Loan Facility Agreement with APHC to contribute equity for the construction of the
+On October 24, 2014, ACR, the Parent Company entered into a US\$73.5 million Loan Facility Agreement with various banks with an intention to finance payment of the Parent Company's existing indebtedness and other working capital requirements.
+Following are the salient features of the loan: